oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

-In order to align with the various RFCs documenting the use of DCSP, the DSCP enumeration defines its field values in terms of the IETF's recommended values documented in the Wikipedia article, rather than a simple monontic sequence of field values that would be appropriate for a more design-oriented modeling activity.
+In order to align with the various RFCs documenting the use of DCSP, the DSCP enumeration defines its field values in terms of the IETF's recommended values as documented in the Wikipedia article, rather than a simple monontic sequence of field values that would be the usual approach in a more design-oriented modeling activity.

 ### 3.3.3 Multiple Representations Example